 – Maria Bodic,

 The PGY-2 continues to build experience with patients.
 Residents spend time in each of following: the Child & Adolescent Service, Consultation-Liaison Service, Night Float, Addiction Service at Bellevue Hospital, the Psychiatry Emergency Department, as well as the Inpatient Units.
 Seminars during this year include psychotherapeutic theory and technique, diagnosis and phenomenology to ongoing course work in interviewing, psychopharmacology, addictive disorders, consult liaison, child psychiatry, research didactics and online study, cognitive behavioral therapy, group psychotherapy and psycho-dynamics.

 The PGY-4 experience includes a teaching and supervisory senior level responsibility in acute care services, as well as “at-home” selectives and “away” electives, and the ongoing care of their psychotherapy and medication patients.
 During this year, the resident is expected to complete a research project to be presented at Grand Rounds.
 In addition, residents are offered assistance in submitting papers for publication or for presentation at professional meetings.
 Residents interested in undertaking research are supported and encouraged to do so by the department throughout the four years of their residency.
-Two of the senior residents are selected annually as chief residents and are given major administrative and teaching responsibilities in the program.
+Two to three of the senior residents are selected annually as chief residents and are given major administrative and teaching responsibilities in the program.
 Each year, the new chiefs attend a national conference on the leadership role of the psychiatric chief resident.
 Representative seminars include career planning, psychodynamic case study, eating disorders, senior seminar on suicide, consult liaison psychiatry, integration of psychopharmacology and psychotherapy, and community psychiatry.